ssube/onnx-web/docs/user-guide.md

 ##### 25% overlap

+Stable Diffusion works best when generating full-size tiles in your selected [tile size](#tile-size-parameter).
+When the overlap leads to tiles that partially fall outside of the image boundaries, they will be generated at full size and cropped.
+These leads to some wasted pixels, but produces a more coherent image.

 Before cropping:

 ![25% overlap causes the third tile to run off the right side of the image](overlap-25p.png)